 MHC 501 Foundations of Mental Health Counseling

-This course introduces the history and development of clinical mental health counseling, theories and models related to clinical mental health counseling, principles of clinical mental health counseling, including prevention, intervention, consultation, education, and advocacy, and networks that promote mental health and wellness.
+This course introduces the history and development of clinical mental health counseling, theories and models related to clinical mental health counseling, including the role of technology, principles of clinical mental health counseling, including prevention, intervention, consultation, education, and advocacy, self-evaluation within that role, and networks that promote mental health and wellness.
+3 credits.

 MHC 527 Human Growth and Development